sahilbelurkar810/bashscripts/README.md

 Click Generate token.
 Copy the token immediately and save it securely (e.g., in a password manager).
 You won't be able to view it again later.

+you can directly integrate the credential in the script but make sure you dont publish it, and the best way would be to automate the whole process further!.